lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-08-08-Ln_lower_bound.md

 If you fancy a challenge, try the same exercise with the function $x\sin(1/x)$.
-In many ways it's similar, but the derivative hits zero infinitely often.
+In many ways it's similar, but the derivative hits zero infinitely often and the formula, $\sin(1/x) - \cos(1/x)/x$, doesn't look easy to work with.
+If any of you tackle this problem, send it to me: the first nice solution will be posted here.

-The examples are online [here](/Isabelle-Examples/Ln_lower_bound.thy).
+The examples for this post are online [here](/Isabelle-Examples/Ln_lower_bound.thy).

 Many thanks to Manuel Eberl for the continuity proof!